Image

 Secondly, we see another principle in the story of Esther.
 Queen Vashti lost her crown because she prioritized her role over her relationship with the king.
 Esther, however, risked her life to enter the king’s presence and ultimately saved her people (Esther 4:16).

-In ministry, we can become so engrossed in our tasks that we neglect our relationship with God.
+In ministry, we can become so busy in our tasks that we neglect our relationship with God.
 During this time, we must remember that God didn’t call us to perform or gain titles.
 He desires closeness and obedience, even if we don’t feel motivated or “invited” to seek Him.

 3. Christians Build Their Life on Christ with Two Types of Materials: Fireproofed or Flammable